jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

   - [x] Create landing page with marketing components ✅
   - [x] Fix centering issues in marketing components ✅

+## Phase 6: A/B Testing Framework

+- [ ] **A/B Testing Service Layer**
+  - [ ] Create core types and service interface for A/B testing
+  - [ ] Implement Supabase provider for self-hosted A/B testing
+  - [ ] Create React hook and component for easy integration
+  - [ ] Add Supabase database migrations for A/B testing tables
+  - [ ] Integrate with service provider architecture
+  - [ ] Create admin dashboard for managing tests
+  - [ ] Add documentation and examples

 ## Known Issues & Solutions

 - **React Version Conflict**: The project uses React 18.3.1, but @react-email/components requires React 18.2.0 specifically.
 When installing AI SDKs (OpenAI, Anthropic), this causes dependency conflicts.